Les Haras

 Where the Royal Stables Meet Contemporary Design

-Strasbourg's upper hotel market has historically concentrated around the Grande Île, where centuries-old architecture and proximity to the cathedral set the terms of competition.
-Properties like the Sofitel Strasbourg - Grande Île and Maison Rouge draw on that central position as their primary credential.
 Les Haras, at 23 Rue des Glacières, takes a different approach: it sits just across the river from the old city core, near enough to be walkable into the historic centre but separated enough to operate on its own architectural and atmospheric terms.

 The building has a specific claim that no amount of renovation can manufacture: an 18th-century royal stable complex, part of France's national haras network, a government-run breeding programme that operated from the early 1700s.
-The structure's bones — exposed timber frames, vaulted volumes, the particular proportions that come from designing spaces around horses rather than people — give the hotel a spatial quality that purpose-built luxury properties rarely achieve.
+The structure's bones, exposed timber frames, vaulted volumes, the particular proportions that come from designing spaces around horses rather than people, give the hotel a spatial quality that purpose-built luxury properties rarely achieve.
 The question was always what to do with them.
 The answer, delivered by Parisian studio Patrick Jouin and Sanjit Manku, is a design language that leans into contrast rather than restoration.

 The Interior Logic

 High-end adaptive reuse hotels in Europe tend to resolve the tension between old and new in one of two directions: either the historic fabric is preserved reverentially and the contemporary additions kept subordinate, or the intervention is so aggressive the original structure becomes mere backdrop.
 The interiors at Les Haras occupy a more considered position.
 The 115 rooms and suites use a minimalist palette that incorporates 1970s-inflected colour choices and a cool, forward-looking material language, placed directly alongside the exposed timbers and masonry that the building's history requires.
-The effect is less conflict than conversation , each register making the other more legible.
+The effect is less conflict than conversation, each register making the other more legible.

 Room sizes trend large, and the restraint of the aesthetic amplifies that sense of space.
-This places Les Haras in a peer set of European design hotels where scale and quiet understatement do more work than elaborate furnishing.
+This places Les Haras in a comparable set of European design hotels where scale and quiet understatement do more work than elaborate furnishing.
 For comparison, properties like Castelbrac in Dinard or Casadelmar in Porto-Vecchio operate in a similar register: distinctive architecture, controlled interiors, a deliberate refusal of conventional luxury signalling.
 Les Haras earned a Michelin Key in 2024, a recognition system launched that year to assess hotels specifically on the quality of the guest experience, placing it in credentialled company across France.

 The Spa and the 17-Metre Pool